Candida albicans: High-frequency switching

-White-to-opaque switching
+White-opaque switching

-Next to the dimorphism and the first described high-frequency switching system C. albicans undergoes another high-frequency switching process called white to opaque switching, which is another phenotypic switching process in C. albicans.
+Next to the dimorphism and the first described high-frequency switching system C. albicans undergoes another high-frequency switching process called white-opaque switching, which is another phenotypic switching process in C. albicans.
 It was the second high-frequency switching system discovered in C. albicans.
-The white to opaque switching is an epigenetic switching system.
+The white-opaque switch is an epigenetic switching system.
 Phenotypic switching is often used to refer to white-opaque switching, which consists of two phases: one that grows as round cells in smooth, white colonies (referred to as white form) and one that is rod-like and grows as flat, gray colonies (called opaque form).
-This switch from white cells to opaque cells is important for the virulence and the mating process of C. albicans as the opaque form is the mating competent form, being a million times more efficient in mating compared to the white type.
+This switch between white cells and opaque cells is important for the virulence and the mating process of C. albicans as the opaque form is the mating competent form, being a million times more efficient in mating compared to the white type.
 This switching between white and opaque form is regulated by the WOR1 regulator (White to Opaque Regulator 1) which is controlled by the mating type locus (MTL) repressor (a1-α2) that inhibits the expression of WOR1.
 Besides the white and opaque phase there is also a third one: the gray phenotype.
 This phenotype shows the highest ability to cause cutaneous infections.
-The white, opaque and gray phenotypes form a tristable phenotypic switching system.
+The white, opaque, and gray phenotypes form a phenotypic switching system where white cells switch to and from the opaque phase, white cells can irreversibly switch to the gray phase, and both white and gray cells can switch to and from the opaque/an opaque-like phase, respectively.
 Since it is often difficult to differentiate between white, opaque and gray cells phloxine B, a dye, can be added to the medium.

 A potential regulatory molecule in the white to opaque switching is Efg1p, a transcription factor found in the WO-1 strain that regulates dimorphism, and more recently has been suggested to help regulate phenotypic switching.
 Efg1p is expressed only in the white and not in the gray cell-type, and overexpression of Efg1p in the gray form causes a rapid conversion to the white form.